PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 complete owner suites, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback SE/FC/Gather reconciliation implementation checkpoint

+The fallback SINet-shuffle and SE/FC/Gather owners, their result schemas, the before/after tensor count, and all four combined predicate terms are unchanged.
+The lowerer initializes `_fallback_se_fc_gather_static_shape_stats` with both complete reconciliation keys set to zero and replaces it with the opt-in complete result only when the established predicate is true.

+This adds no scan, fingerprint, copy, rewrite, cleanup, dependency, or unconditional reconciliation.
+The following placeholder-MatMul restore boundary remains immediately adjacent and unchanged.

+Focused safety-fallback and SE/FC/Gather validation is `19 passed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `463 passed in 27.00s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the placeholder-MatMul restore owner and its guarded reconciliation.
+Confirm its positive-only pruning contract and characterize the discarded reconciliation result without changing the guard.
+Commit and push only; do not create or update a pull request.